wassimbj/timeittook/README.md

-> time it took, just gives you the estimated response time.
+> time-it-took, simple CLI that just gives you the estimated response time.

 *just playing with GO.*